janiveer/DocsTeamTryout/Part1.md

 You can use the Web Console to view, edit, and create JSON documents up to 2.5KB in size.
 To access documents using the Web Console:

 1. Navigate your browser to a cluster node.
 Type the address of the cluster with the admin port (8091).
 Use your username (usually Administrator).
 The password is the password you used when setting up the cluster.

-2. Once logged in, go to the Data Buckets section
+2. Once logged in, go to the Data Buckets section.

 	![](assets/webui-buckets.png)

-3. Click on the Documents button of the default bucket:
+3. Click on the Documents button of the default bucket.

 	![](assets/webui-documents.png)

 4. To retrieve a document, type in the document ID and click on Lookup ID.
-This will then open the document edit page:
+The document edit page is displayed.

 	![](assets/webui-lookup.png)

 	![](assets/webui-editor-existing.png)

-5. To create a new document, return to the Documents section and click on Create Document
+5. To create a new document, return to the Documents section and click on Create Document.

 	![](assets/webui-create-document.png)

-6. You’ll be prompted to enter a document ID
+6. When prompted, enter a document ID.

 	![](assets/webui-newdoc-prompt.png)

 7. Once created, you can now edit your document.
-Don't forget to Save when done
+Don't forget to Save when done.

 	![](assets/webui-editor-new.png)